Legacy Application Stats

 }

-The shared and shared_score provide information on IP sharing.
+The shared_score provides information on IP sharing.
 Every IP is given a score from 0 (dedicated) to 100 (shared).
-This score is published in the shared_score field.
-If the score is above 50, the shared flag is set to true.
 Details on the scores are provided in the table below.

 Protocol Port Stats

-The protocol_port_stats field provides some basic statistics about the protocols used by the application.
-Most apps use standard HTTP and HTTPS to communicate with server and web sites.
-However, IoT devices, TVs, mobile apps, and other examples use other ports and protocols.
-Here's an example from Blizzard's gaming environment:
+The protocol_port_stats field provides basic statistics about the protocols and ports used by the application.
+Most apps use standard HTTP and HTTPS, but IoT devices, TVs, mobile apps, and others can use additional ports and protocols.

 You can customize the statistics available for applications.
 Please contact us for details.